cp2k/cp2k/INSTALL.md

 - COSMA is an alternative for the pdgemm routine included in ScaLAPACK.
   The library supports both CPU and GPUs.
 - Add `-D__COSMA` to the DFLAGS to enable support for COSMA.
-- see <https://github.com/eth-cscs/COSMA> for more information.
+- See <https://github.com/eth-cscs/COSMA> for more information.

 ### 2t.
 LibVori (Voronoi Integration for Electrostatic Properties from Electron Density)